Adoptalk & Publications

 Foster and Adopted Children

 Adapted, with permission, from two articles by Jae Ran Kim (“Understanding Ambiguous Loss” and “Adoption and Loss”) in MN ASAP Family Voices, a publication of Minnesota Adoption Support and Preservation.
-MN ASAP is a collaboration of the Minnesota Adoption Resource Network and NACAC.
+MN ASAP was a collaboration of the Minnesota Adoption Resource Network and NACAC.

 Ambiguous loss—a feeling of grief or distress combined with confusion about the lost person or relationship—is a normal aspect of adoption.
 Parents who adopt children with special needs may feel ambiguous loss related to what the child could have been had he not been exposed to toxic chemicals in utero, or abused and neglected after birth.
 Birth parents experience loss when a child is removed from their home.